cscrivner/coltanscrivner.com/content/home/slider.md

 [[item]]
-  title = "Check out my profile in the Chicago Tribune" content = "Where I discuss all things morbid curiosity" align = "center"  # Choose `center`, `left`, or `right`.
+  title = "My profile in the Chicago Tribune" content = "Where I discuss all things morbid curiosity" align = "center"  # Choose `center`, `left`, or `right`.